COVID-19 — Where Do Laundromats Go From Here?

-The impact of COVID-19 is still ongoing.
+The impact of COVID-19 is still fresh in everyone's minds.
 Even though laundromats are considered essential, your customers, fellow business people, and lawmakers still need to be educated about the importance of the services laundromats provide.
-You can help by hosting educational opportunities, such as webinars and social media posts, and working with local media to answer ongoing questions regarding safety, sanitation, and the service your laundromat is providing to the community.
+You can help by hosting educational opportunities, such as webinars and social media posts, and working with local media to answer ongoing questions regarding safety, sanitation, and the service your laundromat continues to provide to the community.

 Consider sharing this great public service announcement from the Coin Laundry Association (CLA)...

 2. Alternative Payment Systems

 We’ve always touted the benefits of card and mobile payment systems for laundromats, offering alternative payment options at your laundromat is more important than ever.
 Here’s why…

 - There’s been a coin shortage amid this pandemic, which has caused problems for more than 60% of us in the laundry industry.
 Offering alternatives — such as smartphone apps like customer app or the SpyderWash Credit Card Payment System — minimizes hassle for you and your customers during this time and may ultimately result in more business.